 One of The Most Unique Fast-Growing Trees For Privacy

-5 years ago I bought a Musa Basjoo Bannana ‘tree’.
+5 years ago I bought one Musa Basjoo Banana ‘tree’.
 Also referred to as just Basjoo Banana or a cold hardy banana tree.
 I’ve posted pictures of the unboxing below.

-I use parenthesis on ‘tree’ because technically they are an herbacious perennial.
+I use parenthesis on ‘tree’ because technically they are an herbaceous perennial.
 They will turn brown & even smell like a well-ripened banana after the first hard frost.

 You just cut them down to within a few inches of the ground, throw some mulch over them and wait for the first warm spell after winter.
 They will bounce back and get up to 15 feet tall every year.
 I’m in grow zone 7 and here’s one of mine by Memorial Day weekend 2 years ago.

 When cutting them down for the winter, use a tree pruning saw with teeth, like the ones you see on the extension poles at hardware stores.
 I learned the hard way that banana plants are very fibrous & moist, making pruning shears or hedge clippers a useless, wet mess.

 Notice I said; ‘one of mine’.
 Musa Basjoo Banana plants sucker up with pups off the main stem or even underground off the main corn.
 Corn is a referred to as the swollen stem of tubular plants that are used to protect them from winter.

 Anyway, my one plant has provided me with a virtual tropical looking forest.
 I’m now starting to give some each spring to friends & neighbors.

 They are so easy to divide and transplant somewhere else.
 It’s best to transplant them in spring, when they’re less than 3 feet but I have divided them when they were much taller.